 Nutrient media

 The intact plants can make their own food but the in vitro culture of plant parts or cells requires a variety of nutrients and suitable physical conditions for their growth.
 The composition of plant tissue culture medium depends upon the type of plant tissues or cells that are used for culture.
 No single medium can be used for all types of plants and organs, so the composition of the culture medium for each plant material has to be worked out.
+A typical nutrient medium consists of the following components:

-Among the micronutrients, iron requirement is very critical.
-Chelated forma of iron and copper are commonly used in culture media.
+critical.
+Chelated forma of iron and copper are commonly

-b) a carbon source and energy source (usually sucrose) )- Plant cells and tissues in the culture mediumare heterotrophic and therefore depend on the external carbon for energy.
+b) A carbon source and energy source (usually sucrose) )- Plant cells and tissues in the culture mediumare heterotrophic and therefore depend on the external carbon for energy.
 Among the various energy sources, sucrose is the most preferred.
 During the sterilization of the medium, sucrose gets hydrolysed to glucose and fructose and the plant cells utilize first the glucose and than the fructose.
 The other carbohydrates such as lactose, maltose, galactose etc have been used in culture media but with limited success.

 c) Organic supplements vitamins (e.g. nicotinic acid, thiamine, pyridoxine and myo-inositol), amino acids (e.g. arginine) The plant cells in culture are able to synthesize vitamins just like natural plants, but in suboptimal quantities which does not support proper growth of cells in culture.
 Therefore the medium is supplemented with vitamins to achieve good growth of cells.
 Similarly amino acids are added to the cell cultures to stimulate the cell growth and estabilish the cell lines.
 Organic acids especially the intermediates of krebs cycle e.g. citrate, malate, succinate, pyruvate also enhances the growth of plant cells.
 Sometimes antibiotics (e.g. streptomycin, kanamycin) are also added to the medium to prevent the growth of the microorganisms.